YellowTugboat/monte/README.md

 * Polar Line: Draws a line based on given inner and outer radii for a particular angle.
 * Polar Ticks: Like polar line, but draws a series of lines at a given interval.
 * Reference Line: Draws a line given two coordinates and places a corresponding label.
+* Selection Rect: Implements the D3 brushing technique for selecting areas of a chart.
+Can be restricted to X or Y axes; otherwise XY selection is allowed.
 * Vertical Lines: Special case of Grid that draws only vertical lines.

 # License